The Science of Safety: PG & PEG in Vaping

 The concern generated by the Arizona study about PG ignores the extensive, documented history of PG safety in inhalation applications.
 The U.S. FDA classifies propylene glycol as Generally Recognized As Safe (GRAS).
 [8]

 Since the 1950s, PG has been used safely as a carrier in pharmaceutical inhalers and nebulizers, delivering asthma medications and other treatments directly into the lungs.
-[9] Early research by Dr. Oswald Robertson demonstrated that aerosolized PG acted as a highly effective, non-toxic airborne antimicrobial agent.
+[9] Early research demonstrated that aerosolized PG acted as a highly effective, non-toxic airborne antimicrobial agent.
 Recent studies have confirmed that PG vapor rapidly inactivates respiratory viruses at levels well below those tolerated by mammals.
 [10]

 2.2 Subchronic Inhalation Toxicology